 The Pharmaceutical Industry is an international financial powerhouse, spending $1.2 trillion worldwide and $485 billion in the United States alone in 2018.
 These companies can and will fight to protect their bottom line – even if it costs YOU.
 Do not go it alone, let us fight them for you to get the compensation you rightfully deserve.
 We work hand in hand with some of the most experienced and respected law firms nationwide and have the resources your case needs to stand toe to toe with pharmaceutical giants.

 At Marin and Barrett, Inc. we firmly believe that the client’s needs come above all else and have established a fully transparent fee structure to reflect that.
-We work on a strictly contingency fee basis, meaning that we do not receive anything from you unless we are able to recover money either by settlement or verdict.
+For mass tort cases, work on a strictly contingency fee basis meaning that we do not receive anything from you unless we are able to recover money either by settlement or verdict.
 Regardless of what type of case you have or what is required, you will know everything up front with no surprises.
 We shoulder the costs of the filing and litigation on your behalf and at no risk to you.

-Call our Valsartan lawsuit attorneys Marin and Barrett, Inc. today (888) 348-2735 to schedule your free consultation, it only takes a few moments and there is no obligation.
+Call our Valsartan lawsuit attorneys Marin and Barrett, Inc. today (888) 348-2735 to schedule your free consultation, it only takes a few moments and there is no obligation to obtain legal representation.